... save the bubbles ...

 say the process strips flavor elements, especially yeast flavors.

-Champagne makers generally use the transfer method to produce
+In spite of this criticism, even genuine Champagne producers generally use the transfer method for

-any size bottle smaller than 750 milliliter or larger than 1.5 liter.
+any size bottle either smaller than 750 milliliter or larger than 1.5 liter.

 through the filtering and bottling process, which takes as little

 as ninety days from picking to bottling.
-Charmat is also known as the Bulk
+For decades, Charmat was the popular term (because it sounds French?) for the Bulk

-the transfer and Charmat process are time and money savers.
+the transfer process and Italian method are time and money savers.
 There

-are knowledgeable wine critics who contend that the different methods
+are knowledgeable wine critics who contend that the different manners

 of producing sparking wine can each produce equal quality product